nutter-toolbox/nutter-toolbox/README.md

 ---

-## 💡 Currently Exploring

-- 📱 Advanced **React Native animations**
-- 🌐 **Backend APIs** with authentication & payments
-- 🛠️ **CI/CD** and performance optimization in production-ready web apps

----

-## 💬 Fun Fact
+## 💡 Fun Fact

-> "Code is like humor.
-When you have to explain it, it’s bad." — Cory House

-Thanks for stopping by!
-Feel free to check out my projects or connect with me on socials 🚀
+> "The best way to predict the future is to invent it." — Alan Kay

+Thanks for visiting!
+I’m always building, learning, and leveling up — let’s connect 🚀